 - Finish at the western terminus of the CT, where it meets Junction Creek Road- all the way at the end, by the bathrooms and the first sign of any pavement.

 Our ride this year begins at 6:00 am, August 6th.
 With sunrise at 6:15 AM, you won’t need a light for long off the start, but you could easily need it 13+ hours later, with the sun setting that evening at 8:19 pm.
 As we endurance heads know, it’s all about our pace, break times, and conditions.
 So with a big posy, and given the remote nature of the course, we highly recommend that all riders have a light of some kind with them

 As with all alpine endeavors, inclement weather can quickly become a factor.
 And let’s face it…it often completely shuts us down!
 August has the potential to be peak monsoon season in the San Juans, so plan your dress and rain gear accordingly.
 While we may find loads of sunshine and nothing but the head-high wildflowers in our way, be prepared and stay tuned as ride day approaches.
 If forecasters predict a 60+% chance of severe weather that weekend, then we will most likely call it off for both group safety concerns and overall respect for the trail.
 Once a reliable pattern has emerged (and if it seems like an issue this year?), then updates will be posted 3-5 days prior to the CTC Forum and CTC Registration pages.

 some backstory on the CTC

-Given that COES events require no entree fees, award no prizes and more importantly- do not operate under a USFS sanctioned permit, the CTC fundraising objectives are by all means off the table at this point.
-Non the less, it is still encouraged that riders recognize the foundations this unique event and pay homage to those that rode before them.
-And if noting else- find your own meaning and embrace our mantra of RIDING FOR CAUSE!
+Given that COES events require no entree fees, award no prizes, and more importantly- do not operate under a USFS sanctioned permit, the CTC fundraising objectives are by all means off the table at this point.
+None the less, it is still encouraged that riders recognize the foundations this unique event and pay homage to those that rode before them.
+And if nothing else- find your own meaning and embrace our mantra of RIDING FOR CAUSE!